 So far 8 projects are complete; 5 projects are under construction; 8 projects are bidding; 2 projects are finalizing bids and preparing to close; 1 project is in the scope of work phase; and 1 is still in the eligibility phase.
-Staff anticipates closing on 10 of these projects in July.
+Staff anticipates closing on 10 of these projects.
 This would be a total of 23 homes.
 It is anticipated there is funding for at least two more homes which is why 25 households have been/are being worked with.

-Of the remaining applicants, three homeowners have been unresponsive.
-Seventeen households have been removed from the waiting list due to death, ineligibility due to higher income than limits, or voluntarily dropping.
-There are 10 remaining households on the waiting list.
+Of the remaining applicants, twenty households have been removed from the waiting list due to death, ineligibility due to higher income than limits, or voluntarily dropping.
+There are 9 remaining households on the waiting list.

 The grant funded the rehabilitation of 7 commercial properties.
 Nine applications were received.
 One sold the building, and the application was withdrawn.
 Physical property inspections have been completed on all commercial buildings.
 Four projects are complete; 2 projects are finalizing the scopes of work; and one owner has not been responsive.
 A scope of work is being prepared for the final applicant since it appears there will be sufficient funding available.

-The work is to be complete by September 30, but the City of Dilworth has approved requesting an extension until December 31, 2024, from DEED.
+The work is to be complete by September 30, but the City of Dilworth has approved requesting an extension from DEED until December 31, 2024.